 Join our class

 The Dream Project relies on college student mentors!
 If you’re interested in joining our team, read the information below.

 How does the program work?

 The Dream Project connects UW students with underrepresented high-school students to work through the college admissions process.
 Please visit our about us page for more information.

 The class is open to any University of Washington undergraduate or graduate student.
 Other community members are welcome to participate in our annual Admissions Workshop Day in November as well as Road Map to Project events.

 What is the commitment?

 “Dream Team” members dedicate an average of 4-6 hours per week:

 Our lectures meet Mondays from 3:30-4:20 or from 5:30-6:20, depending on which section students select.
-In the class, we learn about different aspects of the admissions process, invite special guests to speak (like admissions counselors from UW and other colleges), and discuss matters related to social justice and college access.
+In the class, we learn about different aspects of the admissions process, invite expert guests to speak (like admissions counselors from UW and other colleges), and discuss matters related to social justice and college access.
 The course is EDUC 260 for first quarter mentors and EDUC 360 for returning mentors.
 These are 1-credit classes that count for I&S credits.
 In addition to ONE of these lecture courses, mentors must also register for EDUC 369, a high school visit (see below for details).
 The EDUC 369 includes a high school-specific breakout on Mondays 4:30-5:20.
 All courses are graded as credit/no-credit.
-Email us at email@example.com with any questions.
+Email us at firstname.lastname@example.org with any questions.

 A visit to the high school once a week: EDUC 369

 Each student is expected to visit a high school at least once a week to work with high school students.
-We visit all 16 of our schools once a week and we’ll work with you to find a school that works for your schedule.
+We visit our 13 partner schools once a week and we’ll work with you to find a school that works for your schedule.
 Transportation will be provided by the Dream Project.
 Times and locations are viewable on the UW time schedule under EDUC 369.

 Other events and activities throughout the year.